Stanley Graham: Early life

-The day of the rampage
+Day of the rampage

 On 4 October 1941, a neighbour of Graham's, Anker Madsen, complained to Constable Edward Best, stationed in nearby Kaniere, that Graham was accusing him of poisoning his cattle.
 Best decided not to respond in order to give Graham time to calm down.

 On 8 October, Graham confronted Madsen with a rifle.
 Later that morning, Best attempted to discuss the matter with Graham but backed off after Graham pointed two rifles out of a window at him.
 Best retreated to Hokitika for back-up and returned to the farm with Sergeant William Cooper, 43, and Constables Frederick Jordan, 26, and Percy Tulloch, 35.
 After a short conversation inside his house, Graham shot and wounded Sergeant Cooper and Constable Best after Sergeant Cooper apparently reached to disarm Graham.
 He then fired at Constables Jordan and Tulloch as they ran into the house, killing them both instantly with the one bullet.
 When the badly wounded Cooper attempted to leave to obtain help, Graham shot him dead on the path in front of the house.
 Best was shot once more after allegedly attempting to plead with him, and died three days later.
 Graham also fatally wounded a field instructor for the Canterbury education board named George Ridley, who had entered Graham's property to assist any wounded along with an armed local, whom Graham threatened and disarmed.

 Graham then fled his house, armed with both of his Winchester rifles, his 7mm Mauser Rifle, the .303 rifle taken from the local who had accompanied George Ridley into Graham's property, and a .32 ACP Colt Revolver stolen from Sergeant Cooper's body.